SteenOmicsLab/MGHPCC/README.md

 #### 4. Update Sbatch commands

-In the directory where the scripts are cloned we have to update:
+In the directory where the scripts are cloned we have to do some manual updating:

 1. The Sbatch_*.sh SLURM parameters, which will depend on your local HPC.
 2. The location of the Singularity container.